The Department of Internal Affairs

 Resource material › Our Policy Advice Areas › General Policy

-The Identity and General Policy team is responsible for providing administrative and strategic policy advice to the Minister of Internal Affairs and the Government for a number of different Acts.
+The Department's Policy group is responsible for providing administrative and strategic policy advice to the Minister of Internal Affairs and the Government for a number of different Acts.
 See also: Identity Policy.

 Legislation

-• This Act provides for the Government to establish commissions of inquiry into matters of public importance and provides commissions with the powers they may need to do their job
+• This Act provides for the Government to establish government and public inquiries into matters of public importance and provides inquiries with the powers they may need to do their job

 • The Act also extends these powers to Royal Commissions established under the Letters Patent